The below are our Beginner workshops for dancers just starting Modern Country swing.

 Taking Turns: Explores basic technique for turns and spins in Modern Country Swing and the importance of body angling and control of momentum.

-Creating Connection for Beginners: Investigations the core concepts of connection, and methods of cueing moves used throughout country swing.
+Creating Connection for Beginners: Investigates the core concepts of connection, and methods of cueing moves used throughout country swing.

 The Settle and Rock: Discusses the Settling, the rocking motion that creates the sing of Country Swing, and how to initiate pauses in our dance.

-Starting a Dance: Teaches how to find the beat of the music, make initial connection with your partner, the concept of Integrity, and how to communicate 1-Step and Quick-Quick-Slow timing to your partner.
+Starting a Dance: Teaches how to find the beat of the music, make initial connection with your partner, and how to communicate 1-Step and Quick-Quick-Slow timing to your partner.
+Also, an basic explanation of Integrity in Timing.

 Feeling the Tempo: Investigates 1-Step, Quick-Quick-Slow, 1/2 Step, and Double Time Quick-Quick-Slow timing in Modern Country Swing, when to use each, how to modify moves for various music tempos, and how connection relates to speed and space in your dance.